HOW TO APPLY FOR SCHOLARSHIPS

-Scholarship applications reviewed on a rolling basis as remaining funds permit.
+Scholarship applications are due March 1, 2020.
+After March 1, applications are reviewed on a rolling basis as remaining funds permit.
 We encourage you to submit your scholarship application as soon as possible.
 The Scholarship Committee will review applications and you will then receive a written notification of your award by email.

 Yes!
 It is our goal to assist as many families who need assistance as possible.
 The biggest mistake you can make is not to enroll in camp because you think it’s not worth it to apply for a scholarship that you, in fact, need.

 There are a few options you can explore.

 If your child has never been to Jewish overnight summer camp, you are eligible for a “One Happy Camper” first-time grant this summer!
 Only a limited number of first-time grants are available.
 As soon as possible after you enroll, please visit onehappycamper.org and apply for the grant.
 (Mini Session campers are unfortunately not eligible for this grant.)